Cooking Gorgeous

 Marinate the Chicken

-To make the marinade, mix together freshly squeezed lemon juice, olive oil, sumac, garlic, cumin, allspice, cinnamon powder, salt, and freshly ground black pepper in a large bowl.
+Place the lemon juice, olive oil, sumac, garlic, cumin, allspice, cinnamon, salt, and black pepper in a large bowl.
+Mix well, then add the chicken pieces.
+Rub the marinade all over the chicken, making sure every piece is well coated.

 Cook the Chicken and Onions

-chicken pieces are placed on top of the onions
+Marinated chicken pieces are placed on top of the onions.

 Assemble the Musakhan

-chicken, onions and pine nuts are arranged on top of flatbread
+Roasted chicken, caramelised onions and toasted pine nuts are arranged on top of flatbread with a lemon wedge and salad.

 Recipe FAQs